publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schII/pt2/sptb/dII/m__us_usc_t19_s2296.md

                 (ii) completing a degree or certification that the worker had previously begun at an accredited institution of higher education.

-            The Secretary may not limit approval of a training program under paragraph (1) to a program provided pursuant to title I of the Workforce Investment Act of 1998 ([29 U.S.C.
-2801][/us/usc/t29/s2801] et seq.).
+            The Secretary may not limit approval of a training program under paragraph (1) to a program provided pursuant to title I of the Workforce Innovation and Opportunity Act \[[29 U.S.C.
+3111][/us/usc/t29/s3111] et seq.\].

         (6)